jju/stubbl/seasons/gcxi/week15.md

 * [Eldritch Fatality](../../teams/eldritchfatality) - [Glorious Hounds](../../teams/glorioushounds)
 * [Ravenous Eagles](../../teams/ravenouseagles) - [Irregular Cogs](../../teams/irregularcogs)

-The Tide defeated the Machine, as expected, but [[Venus]] was seriously injured and her effectiveness moving forward seems in doubt.
+The Tide defeated the Machine, as expected, but [[Veens]] was seriously injured and her effectiveness moving forward seems in doubt.
 OM 2 - FT 3 [[gcxi-15-omft]]

 Despite being eliminated the Badger Claws put on a great show for Aeson's final outing in the blue and green and the Wyrms' medical staff kept everyone ready for their playoff date with the Gore Farmers.
 BC 7 - OW 2 [[gcxi-15-bcow]]